 For students in AP classes, I also work with them to analyze and successfully write about the topics they will face on the DBQ and standard essay questions on the AP test.

-Identifying potential "best-fit" colleges for students to consider, visit, and eventually apply to often constitutes the most critical part of college counseling.
-Having been an undergraduate student at UCLA, a graduate student at Northwestern University, and a teacher at Vassar College (as well as Chicago-area universities), I know the strengths and weaknesses of large public universities, mid-size private universities, and liberal arts colleges.
-Through my work as Director of College and University Programs for the American Bar Association, I know faculty and curricular programs at many universities and liberal arts colleges.
-Drawing upon these experiences, I provide students and their families with an informed perspective on a wide variety of colleges, including merit aid opportunities to help pay for college.
+Identifying potential "best-fit" colleges for students constitutes the most critical part of college counseling.
+Having been an undergraduate at UCLA, a graduate student at Northwestern, and a teacher at Vassar College (and at Chicago-area universities), I help students weigh the benefits and drawbacks of large public universities, mid-size privates, and small liberal arts colleges.
+Through my work directing college and university programs for the American Bar Association, I have visited dozens of campuses and know faculty, curricular programs, and student cultures.
+Drawing upon these experiences, I provide students and their families with an informed perspective on colleges, including merit aid opportunities.

-Students applying to medical school, dental school, and other graduate and professional schools also reach out for help.
-Here, I work with older students to write compelling personal statements and supplemental essays about their academic achievements, jobs, shadowing, research, volunteer work, and personal interests.
-I also prep these students for their critical on-campus visits and interviews.
-We do mock interviews that practice--and build in students--the skills to present themselves in a confident, poised, and knowledgeable tone.
-As students navigate the complicated and lengthy process of securing a seat in their entering class, I continue to offer advice and support.
+Students applying to medical, dental, and other professional schools also reach out for help.
+I work with these students to write compelling personal statements that highlight their academic achievements, research, shadowing, and volunteer work.
+To prepare them for critical on-campus visits and interviews, I conduct mock interviews so that students practice and develop the ability to present themselves in a confident and knowledgeable tone.
+During the lengthy process to secure a seat in the entering class, I provide continuing advice and support.

 I am the author of articles and essays on the criminal courts and criminal justice system, published in peer-reviewed academic journals such as Law & Society Review.
 Among the topics I have addressed are plea bargaining, sentencing, and the politics of court delay-reduction programs.
 I have also taught courses on criminal justice at the IIT Chicago Kent College of Law.